 Resume Development

 First impressions matter.
 Your resume and cover letter are frequently the first and only chance you have to grab the attention of a potential employer.
-On average, employers admit to spending less than 30 seconds scanning a resume because they have so many to review.
+On average, employers admit to spending less than 30 seconds looking over a resume because they have so many to review.

 Many industries now use Application Tracking Systems (ATS) to filter resumes and applications based on keyword searches to identify an initial pool of qualified applicants.